 Sometimes, the first thing I want to write about is the flavour of a wine, sometimes it’s the personality of the winemaker, but when it comes to Ribeira Sacra in Galicia, northwest Spain, there’s only one thing to talk about first: the vineyards.
-Having just returned from an extraordinary trip there last week, I can safely say that it is the most breath-taking wine region I have ever visited or am ever likely to visit.
+After an extraordinary trip there, I can safely say that it is the most breath-taking wine region I have ever visited or am ever likely to visit.
 Imagine the terraced vineyards of the Douro in Portugal, but fold the two sides of the valley up by another 30 degrees and that goes some way to describing this dramatic and magical place.
 Over hundreds of years, slate terraces have been built to allow agriculture to sustain here and everything still has to be done by hand, because machinery can’t get anywhere close.
 The terraces are so steep that the only way to bring the fruit up to the collection point is by a hoist that pulls the laden buckets up on rail tracks resembling something from the Klondike Gold Rush.
 It’s hard, labour-intensive work, to which the lactic acid build-up in my thighs can attest, having climbed only a fraction of the way up!

 The soil here is brutal, made up of large slabs of broken slate (‘Lousas’ means broken slate), so the roots have to show great tenacity if they are to find water and minerals.
 No wonder people refer to it as ‘heroic viticulture’.
 Winemaking isn’t new to the area, the Romans were here over 2,000 years ago, but inaccessibility and the lack of modernisation (electricity only arrived in the 1970s) meant that the region languished, until the world rediscovered its extraordinary natural resources.
 Grapes.
 Incredible grapes attached to incredible old vines.
 Given the amount of work involved at every stage of this wine’s production, I’m actually quite surprised that it isn’t more expensive.